jpmorganchase/Phantom/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## About Mercury

-Mercury is a library for simulating P2P messaging networks.
-It is all built on `networkx` primitives and enforces strict observability constraints as a first-class feature.

-<p align="right">(<a href="#top">back to top</a>)</p>

 ## Installation

 ### Prerequisites

-The main requirements for installing Phantom/Mercury are a modern Python installation (3.7 minimum) and access to the pip Python package manager.
+The main requirements for installing Phantom are a modern Python installation (3.7 minimum) and access to the pip Python package manager.

-A list of Python packages required by Phantom/Mercury is given in the `requirements.txt` files in each respective directory.
+A list of Python packages required by Phantom is given in the `requirements.txt` files in each respective directory.
 The required packages can be installed by running: